- Puwasala Gamakumara, Probabilistic forecasts for hierarchical time series (PhD, begun 2016)

 - Souhaib Ben Taieb, Machine-learning strategies for multi-step time series forecasting (PhD, graduated 2014).
 Winner of a Solvay Award for his PhD thesis.
 Now a lecturer at Monash University, Australia.

 - Ashton de Silva.
 Vector innovations structural time series framework.
 (Ph.D., graduated 2007).
-Now a Senior Lecturer in the School of Economics, Finance and Marketing at RMIT.
+Now an Associate Professor in the School of Economics, Finance and Marketing at RMIT.

 - Bircan Erbas.
 Statistical methodological issues in studies of respiratory disease and air pollution, (Ph.D., Uni of Melbourne, graduated 2001).
 Now an Associate Professor in the School of Public Health at La Trobe University.